yanrocklu/react-display-movie/README.md

 # React Movie Tiles

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with *Create React App*.

 ### Link To the Live Demo